vidyagames998/vidyagames998.github.io/dw1/index.md

 ![](images/gym.jpg)

 Hunger: Each training increases how hungry you are.
 Make sure to feed until FULL before any trainings to avoid care mistakes.
-As you add food it changes your digimons weight, how often you need to go poop, happiness, discipline, and tiredness.
+As you add food it can change your digimons weight, how often you need to go poop, happiness, discipline, and tiredness.

 ![](images/meat.jpg)